PixllCreations/mini-comp-bot/README.md

-# STEM Mini Comp Bot!
+# STEM Mini Challenge Bot!

 The goal of this bot is to send predefined STEM Mini competition to select Discord channels.
 Each competition will consist of one question that is answerable in the following format: button, dropdown, text input.